mpsingh47/SmartParkingSystem/README.md

-### README: Car Number Plate Recognition System
+### README: Smart Parking System (Car Number Plate Registration/Recognition)

 ---

 #### **Project Overview**
-This project is a car number plate recognition system developed using Python, PHP, and MySQL.
-It leverages Haar Cascade classifiers for detecting car number plates, processes the information, and integrates with a database to manage car details.
+This project is a smart parking system developed using Python, Tkinter, PHP-MyAdmin, and MySQL database.
+It uses Opencv and Haar Cascade classifiers for detecting car number plates, processes the information, and integrates with a database to manage car details.
 The system supports automatic retrieval of registered car information, new car registration, and a monthly pass feature.

 ---